 - Chickaming Township Park and Preserve.
 Head to Michigan and explore a new park.
 Chickaming offers a beautiful hike around the lake as well as some woods and prairie trails.
 Take a quick stop at the Galien River County Park to see the overview and then head to Three Oaks for a delicious fresh pizza and unique Journeyman cocktail at Staymaker.

 - Shirley Heinze Land Trust Nature Preserves.
 Wherever you may be, there is sure to be a Shirley Heinze nature preserve close by.
 From Lake County to LaPorte County, they are scattered all over.
 Check out their website to see which one interests you!
 The photo below is a unique statue that can be found at John Merle Coulter Nature Preserve.

 - Gabis Arboretum.
 Head on out to Valpo and walk through Gabis.
 Along with beautiful gardens, you can also find goats, chickens, turkeys and swans.
 Gabis is dog-friendly and offers formal gardens, woodlands, wetlands and prairies as well as a variety of events and a gift shop.

 - Explore Moon Valley, search for geocaches.
 Stretching from Beachwalk to Karwick in Michigan City is Moon Valley, and this expanse of land hosts a variety of geocache finds.
 If you’ve never geocached, just download the app and start exploring!
 Great for kids.
 You can learn more about geocaching here.

 - Warren Woods is one of the region’s premier places to view spring ephemeral wildflowers.
 Depending upon spring temperatures, wildflowers in bloom may include Bloodroot, Yellow Trout Lily, Hepatica, Dutchman’s Breeches, False Rue Anemone, Limestone Bittercress and much more.
-Steve is one of the most knowledgeable people in the area on this subject and also knows a great deal about many of the birds you will see.
-Don’t miss out!
-Tickets available here.